pcwhy/KnowledgeGraphUrbanTransportationIntrusionDetection/PositionSpoofingDetection/README.md

-# Urban Transportation Sequential IDS
+# Witness Evidence-based Vehicular Position Spoofing Detection

 This folder is a GitHub-friendly export of the sequential localization IDS study only.